joshukraine/dotfiles/README.md

 # My Dotfiles

-These are the dotfiles and general preferences I use on my primary machine running Mac OS X, currently 10.10 Yosemite.
-The `setupmac` script is very specific to OS X.
+These are the dotfiles and general preferences I use on my primary machine running OS X. The `setupmac` script is very specific to the Mac platform.
+It has been successfully tested on the following versions of OS X:

+* Yosemite (10.10)
+* El Capitan (10.11)

 **Running Linux?
 Check out my [linux branch](https://github.com/joshukraine/dotfiles/tree/linux).**